Issue Summary

 Provider of opportunity.

-The Pell Grant is especially critical to those Americans who make up the “new majority” of college students: low income, first generation, persons of color, working adults, and/or veterans.
-For these students, receipt of a Pell Grant double its current value can make the difference between an affordable opportunity and carrying debt when attempting to access a postsecondary education.
+The Pell Grant is especially critical to those Americans who make up the “new majority” of college students: low-income, first-generation, persons of color, working adults, and/or veterans.
+For these students, receiving a Pell Grant that doubles its current value can make the difference between an affordable opportunity and carrying debt when seeking a postsecondary education.

 Who receives pell grants?